How to use label varnishes to create packaging experiences that sellPosted on August 4th, 2020

 1. Coat the entire label with a matte, satin or gloss varnish

 The simplest way to add flair to your label is to incorporate a matte, satin or gloss flood varnish.
-Flood varnishes — where it’s coated to your entire label surface — doesn’t require any special tooling and is required in many cases to protect your label graphics.
+Flood varnishes — varnishes that coat your entire label surface — don’t require any special tooling and are required in many cases to protect your label graphics.

 Still, you get a wide variety of finish options to customize your label.
 There’s a wide variety of satin, gloss and matte varnish options — many more varieties than the four finishes pictured above.
 And each varnish type can also be applied at different thicknesses to achieve different looks.

 2. Use a spot varnish to highlight a key component of your label design

 When a brand owner wants to create contrast between different parts of their design, or really wants to have a particular design element stand out, we’ll typically recommend a spot varnish like the one pictured above.

 Spot varnishes (also referred to as selective varnishes) are useful for creating depth or highlighting specific areas of your label design.
 “Spot” refers to the application method; spot varnishes are selectively applied to specified areas of your design and require custom tooling and perfect registration.